Robert-RKKR/AlpenWegs/backend/to_do.md

-1. Finish all API methods
-2. Check Base mixim with Notifications
-3. Move notification and change loge code to aschared
+1. Check order and accuracy of all fields like name and other in API.
+2. Prepare demo of API call to create and calculate route section based on GP file.
 4. Create user base test.